-On December 1, 2000, the Delegate issued a Determination against Richard A. Mott, as a director of United in the amount of \$76,445.44 which represented up to two months unpaid wages for each employee.
-The Delegate performed a BC Online Registrar of Companies Corporate Search and as at October 11, 2000 Mr. Mott was listed as a Director/Officer.
+On December 1, 2000, the Delegate issued a Determination against Howard I. Mott, as a director of United in the amount of \$76,445.44 which represented up to two months unpaid wages for each employee.
+The Delegate performed a BC Online Registrar of Companies Corporate Search and as at October 11, 2000 Mr. Mott was listed as a director/officer.
 The unpaid wages were earned between August 8, 1998 to August 8, 2000.
+There is no question that, at all times material, Mr. Mott was a Director of the company.
 It is unnecessary for me to set out the entitlements of each of the 29 employees of the company.
 Those entitlements are set out in as a schedule to the Determination.
 The issue raised in this appeal are common to all employees.

-Mr. Mott alleges that he was not a Director of the company.
 Mr. Mott alleges that the Director erred with regard to the calculation of the amount of the Determination, and alleges that the Director included wrongfully, vacation pay.
 I note that a substantial portion of the entitlement for each employee was vacation pay accrued to the date of the appointment of the receiver.